dcts/12startups12months/README.md

 - **thebitcoinpresentation.com**: a portable presentation to explain bitcoin (in english or german) to introduce bitcoin to new people.
 Scan to control from phone (with websockets).
 - ✅**shillcoin.info**: LAUNCHED! check out => https://shillcoin.info .
 Evaluate all crypto predictions made by youtubers and create a ranking.
 - **private-text-drop.com**: holochain proof of concept app where you can securely exchange api keys and passwords.
 Disappearing messages.
 All open source on holochain.
 No tracking.
+- **nftfloorprice**: Utility that scrapes floor prices from opensea every 5 mins.
+Also a portfolio tracker that tracks your NFTs and displays the value of your portfolio.

 # Business Idea
 - **Rustbootcamp.com**: Open Source rust bootcamp in lewagon style, with "lecture", excercises (with tests) and flashcards.
 10 sessions to master rust.
 Introduction and theory / concept as well as 1 or 2 projects.
 Target people interested in holochain.